You will do a variety of writing in 1100. Here is a sampling of assignments you might encounter, organized around the course outcomes.

 Find an author who publishes both for the academy and in the popular press.
 Compare the writer’s style and use of conventions.
 How does the writer change what s/he does stylistically in response to different rhetorical situations?

-Revise and edit a paper using the strategies from chapter 10 of Greene and Lidinsky's From Inquiry to Academic Writing.
+Revise and edit a paper using the strategies from Greene and Lidinsky's From Inquiry to Academic Writing.

-Work through the exercises on Writer's Help 2.0.
+Work through the exercises in The Little Seagull.